 What should patients expect with cataract surgery?

-Dr. Kapur explains to his patients that the eye lens is shaped like an M&M candy.
+Dr. Merkley explains to his patients that the eye lens is shaped like an M&M candy.
 The surgeon opens the shell with a tiny 2mm incision, removes the chocolate and replaces it with a lens.
 The outpatient surgery takes about 20 minutes.
 Patients can return to work and other routine activities two days after surgery.
 Patients rarely experience any pain but may have a scratchy feeling in their eyes for a few days.

 Call to schedule a cataract evaluation at a UTMB Health Eye Center near you: